aodn/utilities/pipeline/talend_test/README.md

 ### Hosts on nectar

+Before running the pipeline processing on a remote host it is important to be aware that changes will be made to the database, log files and files stored on s3 or on the host.
+Therefore the processing should not be run on production hosts.

 To use the integration with hosts on nectar first edit `test_configs/hosts`:

 - update ansible_host to point to the pipeline host.